News and articles from the Ohio Department of Aging.

 While finding a cure is certainly a priority, we must not ignore that there are hundreds of thousands of Ohioans who are focused on the day-to-day challenges of living with or caring for someone with dementia.
 Tough, personal decisions are made daily, ranging from giving up things we once enjoyed doing, to quitting or changing jobs to care for a loved one, to worrying about whether someone is safe in his or her own home.
 Help may seem hard to find or difficult to access when your number-one concern is the minute-to-minute health and safety of yourself or a loved one.

-That’s why I’m excited about an innovative partnership being piloted in northwest Ohio.
+That’s why we're excited about an innovative partnership being piloted in northwest Ohio.
 State officials and local groups have created a coordinated system of resources and education for both families and local focal points to support people with dementia and include them as vital members of the community.
 The program connects people and their caregivers to care consultants, who can discuss their diagnosis with them and describe the local services and supports available.
 The care consultants also reach out to businesses and offices in the community that people with dementia may visit to offer training and enhance staff members’ abilities to understand how best to serve individuals and families living with dementia.

 At the Ohio Department of Aging, we believe that communities are stronger when they consider the unique needs of their older residents and their families in their plans, services and business models.
 Empowering communities to do that is one of our core values.
 This program is an example of the types of dementia strategies we have integrated into Ohio’s comprehensive State Plan on Aging.